CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - The Ephemeris.md

 r = \frac{ep}{1 + e\cos(\theta)}\tag{11}
 ```
 where $p$ is the distance to the [*directrix*](https://en.wikipedia.org/wiki/Conic_section#Eccentricity,_focus_and_directrix) of the ellipse.\
-This form of the equation for an ellipse will not be used much in this post.
+This form of the equation for an ellipse will not be used much.

 <br/>